 Why Choose Triumph Law Group for Your Spinal Cord Injury Case?

 Life after a serious spinal cord injury is difficult.
 The first year of treatment alone may cost $350,000 or more, with lifetime costs rising well into the seven figures, according to the Christopher & Dana Reeve Foundation.
-You could be owed compensation, but getting it will likely prove challenging.
+You could be owed financial compensation, but getting it will likely prove challenging.
 The person who hurt you may dispute your version of what happened, and the insurance company representing them would rather deny your claim or diminish your settlement offer rather than pay you fairly.

 Don’t let them push you around.
 Instead, turn to the team at Triumph Law Group for help.
 We’re dedicated to helping people in situations like yours get the compensation they need to live their fullest lives possible.
-While you rest and continue treatment, our Phoenix spinal cord injury lawyers can:
+Our experienced Phoenix spinal cord injury attorneys have a proven track record of handling complex spinal cord injury cases and are committed to fighting for your rights.

 - Investigate the incident that led to your injuries and identify everyone to blame for what happened